 Once upon a time, a young woman began collecting art.
 She had resisted the attraction to this typically expensive and addictive activity, and did in fact find herself haplessly hooked and oh so quickly.

-As for the hunt (at least as much fun as making an acquisition), surely, there was a genetic component; she was the daughter of a collector, albeit a modest one, and her own tendencies were similarly moderated by the realities of responsibility, New England frugality, and her unexceptional income.
+As for the hunt (as much fun as making an acquisition), surely, there was a genetic component; she was the daughter of a self-styled collector, and her own tendencies were informed by the realities of responsibility, New England frugality, and her unexceptional income.

 How to Begin Art Collecting